abhinav1602/Selenium-Web-Automation-Sample/README.md

 # Selenium-Web-Automation-Sample
 Basic Selenium based web automation implementation for filling a sample form contained in this repository.
+I've included the Chrome Driver exe file for Chrome 73.
+Try Downloading the driver according to your version of Chrome from the reference provided in this file.

 P.S: Requires **Chrome Driver** to be installed manually.
 Apart from that install packages from requirements.txt too.